A Fast Algorithm with Error Bounds for Quadrature by Expansion: The Algorithm

 As with the algorithm in~\cite{rachh:2017:qbx-fmm}, a number of preprocessing steps are required on the inputs, which we include in this section by reference.
 The motivation and postconditions of these steps are described in Section~\ref{sec:qbx-fast-alg}.
 Detailed algorithms can be found in~\cite{rachh:2017:qbx-fmm}.

-Specifically, we require that $\Gamma$ has been refined according to the algorithm in Section~5 of~\cite{rachh:2017:qbx-fmm}.
-The refinement procedure described there controls for quadrature and truncation error.
+Specifically, we require that $\Gamma$ has been refined to satisfy Conditions~1,~3,~and~4 of~\cite{rachh:2017:qbx-fmm}, to control for quadrature and truncation error.
 Additionally, preprocessing needs to ensure that geometry and density are upsampled to the chosen quadrature node count $\pquad$.
 Lastly, our algorithm expects that targets needing QBX-based evaluation have been associated to expansion centers according to the algorithm in Section 6 of~\cite{rachh:2017:qbx-fmm}.

 Unless otherwise noted, we make the same parameter choices as that contribution, concerning, e.g., center placement (cf.\ also Section~\ref{sec:qbx-center-placement}) and oversampling.